- Public, comprehensive college located in the capital city of Providence

 |National Association of State Directors of Teacher Education and Certification

-Rhode Island College is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+Rhode Island College is accredited by the New England Commission of Higher Education through its Commission on Institutions of Higher Education.

 NEASC Accreditation Letter - October 18, 2016